 I’m going to start with a new project we’ve just been successful in acquiring funding for, that’s very close to my heart – The Neurodiverse Museum (generously funded by Art Fund).

-Most activity to date in this area has focused on the neurodiversity of autistic people (and our project is no different although our aim is to ensure that this is just the start of this work).
+Most activity to date in this area has focused on autistic people (and our project is no different although our aim is to ensure that this is just the start of this work).
 What tends to happen is that projects and delivery is specifically for children created from the perspectives of their (usually) neurotypical and allistic (non-autistic) parents.

 As a consequence, the resulting activity is exclusionary and extremely limited.
 It has a focus on quiet hours, segregated activity, and provision which is other than the normal museum delivery.
 What if you’re an autistic adult with a keen and in-depth interest on a specific branch of archaeological thinking?
 What if you’re an autistic child who can’t stand the thought of being consumed by the noise of a busy museum, but would rather stick pins in your eyes than do “another art project” and would rather get stuck into the natural history collection on floor 3, complete with access to the curator and the opportunity to ask her questions whilst no-one else is about?
 And what if you’re a non-verbal autistic adult, or you’re situational mute (you find certain situations or people so stressful that speaking becomes impossible)?
 How do you share your thoughts, opinions, questions about visiting the museum and the collections you see when you’re there?
 And what if you’re an autistic adult and you’d expected to see your experience reflected through the displays and activity of the museum / heritage venue?
 Where are the collections and discussions which represent autistic experiences and support a dialogue which shifts the perception of what it is to be autistic from the existing predominantly caricature view, into reality?